 Watch out for the Distribution Method

-One thing you need to watch for is how the funds are distributed.
-You don’t want the check written out to you or the IRS will treat it has a distribution, not a rollover.
+One thing you need to watch is how the funds are distributed.
+You don’t want the check written out to you or the IRS will treat it as a distribution, not a rollover.
 Of course, the reps and Vanguard and Fidelity know all these rules and can make sure your withdrawal from your 401k is treated as a rollover.
 In my case, Fidelity will send me the check made out to Vanguard for my benefit.
 I’ll then need to mail the checks to Vanguard, with my Rollover IRA account number written on the check.

 Once that’s complete, I’ll be able to invest the money in any Vanguard fund or ETF I want.

 The Potential Tax Consequences on Retirement Plan Distributions